sujeevraja/fixed-wing-drone-orienteering/README.md

 ## Fixed-wing drone orienteering

+Code for computational experiments of the paper
+"A Team Orienteering Problem for Fixed-Wing Drones" available at [Arxiv](https://arxiv.org/abs/1912.04353).
-Kotlin code to solve the team orienteering problem for fixed-wing drones using branch-and-cut and branch-and-price.
+It can solve the team orienteering problem for fixed-wing drones using branch-and-cut and branch-and-price.

 ## Branches

 The _master_ branch contains all solver code and can be used to run either algorithm with any of the instances available in the "data" folder.
 See the "Running the solver" section for further details.
-The _paper-results_ branch contains scripts, plots and csv files related to results reported in the paper.
+The _results_ branch contains scripts, plots and csv files related to results reported in the paper.

 ## Dependencies